Kwesta gets personal about his songs in 2019

 The JOOX team enjoyed catching up with Kwesta and his music.
 Like all his fans, we are looking forward to his next album and all the other awesome music from RapLyf as well.

 The JOOX team has created an exclusive playlist of Kwesta’s songs for you.
-Start streaming it now on the JOOX music app.
+Start streaming it now on the JOOX music player or JOOX music app.

 Here’s a list of the Kwesta’s songs on the playlist.